cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 Application Virtualization
 ==========================

+Application virtualization is achieved by providing different runtimes for various environments.
+Be it in memory for unit testing, a standalone runtime that runs on a single computer, or a distributed runtime with execution in the YARN containers of a Hadoop cluster.
+The application can be written independent of where it is executed.

 Applications are a virtualization on top of your data, hiding low-level details of individual programming paradigms and runtimes, while providing access to many useful and powerful services provided by CDAP such as the ability to dynamically scale processing units, distributed transactions, and service discovery.
 Applications are abstracted away from the platform that runs the application.
 When you deploy and run the application into a specific installation of CDAP, the appropriate implementations of all services and program runtimes are injected by CDAP - the application does not need to change based on the environment.
-This allows you develop applications in one environent - say, on your laptop using a stand-alone CDAP for testing - and then seamlessly deploy it in a different environemnt - say, your distributed staging cluster.
+This allows you develop applications in one environment - say, on your laptop using a stand-alone CDAP for testing - and then seamlessly deploy it in a different environment - say, your distributed staging cluster.

 .. _flows: